 Ask him or her for advice or suggestions now, while they have time to consider your situation without the crushing pressure of clients waiting on returns.
 If you know of changes or unpredictable situations occurring this year, explain them now.
 Changes to consider discussing with the accountant could include new children, divorce, a death in the family, an income change or unpredictable income, retirement of one or more earners in the household, a household member taking Social Security or a pension, and inheritances.
 They will appreciate the questions now, but attitudes might understandably suffer when under deadline pressure.

 3. Adjust Withholding or Estimated Payments

-There are three reasons you might need to do this: (1) your refund was large, (2) your tax payment was large or (3) you have changes in your situation this year.
-While it is a common emotion to be gleeful about a refund check, the fact is you just gave the government an interest free loan on money you could have been using elsewhere.
+There are three reasons you might need to do this: (1) your refund was large, (2) your tax payment was large, or (3) you have changes in your situation this year.
+While it is a common emotion to be gleeful about a refund check, the fact is you just gave the government an interest-free loan on the money you could have been using elsewhere.
 If you work for someone else and your pay is relatively consistent, the solution is simple – just adjust your withholding rate.
 For guidance, the IRS has a withholding tool on its website that you can access here.
 If someone in the household is self-employed and makes quarterly estimated payments, adjust those up or down as appropriate.
 If there are changes on the horizon that are unpredictable in scope, your tax preparer can suggest strategies to mitigate the effects.
 For example, let’s say you know income could increase this year but you don’t know by how much.
 Your accountant could help prepare a strategy to increase withholding or estimated quarterly payments that would at least avoid penalties.
 That way, if you have to pay more, at least you will be paying only for what you legitimately owe without penalties tacked on.